 Wojciech Kilar (from King of the Last Days), Patrick Doyle (from Carlito’s Way- Arr. by Mikael Carlsson), Ennio Morricone (The Mission –Arr. by Marek Pawelek), for instance, got some beautiful treatments, as well as guest Don Davis who seemed to really enjoy (I sat behind him) this edition of his theme to Behind enemy Lines.

-Once more artistic director Robert Piaskowki gamble against the odds (he could have chosen to go for a more ‘spectacular’ opening) is a winner.
-We get a build up here.
+Once more artistic director Robert Piaskowki gamble against the odds (he could have chosen to go for a more ‘spectacular’ opening but pushed the Dracula in Concert to day two) is a winner.
+We get a magical build up here.
 And it is what good artistic direction is about.